fschr/buffalo/how-do-i.rst

 How do I position objects relative to their size? (or how do I know how big an object is before I make it?)
 -----------------------------------------------------------------------------------------------------------

 Commonly, programmers want to make buttons and labels in the bottom left and bottom right of the screen.
 Take a moment to try this in Buffalo.
 You'll soon realize that to make a label or button flesh with the bottom of the screen, you must first know the height of the button.
-To rememdy this, to keyword arguments are part of most Buffalo objects.
+To rememdy this, two keyword arguments are part of most Buffalo objects.

 Suppose you want to create an exit button in the bottom-left corner of the screen.
 Here's how to do that:
 ::